kimg9/WebScraper_books_online/README.md

 This app is a scraper of the website https://books.toscrape.com/

 It allows you to get informations from books listed in different categories.
 It will produce one csv per book categories and list all books from that categories in it.
+It will also retrieve each image from each book.

+The code will create two folders : one folder "csv" were it will store all csv created and one folder "media" were it will store all downloaded images.

 The header of the csv is as follow :